15 minute read

 Now we get a summary from the LLM.

-A more powerful model
+Better summaries with a more powerful model

 How do we pick a model?
 It depends on the use case.
 Start with the smallest (and thus cheaper and faster) model that produces good results.
 Create some heuristics to decide when to use a more powerful model.
 For example, switch to a larger model if the comments are larger than a certain size and if the users are willing to wait longer for better results (sometimes an average result faster is better than the perfect result later).